Steven Kwan Player Props: Guardians vs. White Sox

 Steven Kwan At The Plate

-- Kwan is hitting .271 with 25 doubles, two triples, four home runs and 44 walks.
+- Kwan has an OPS of .722, fueled by an OBP of .345 and a team-best slugging percentage of .377 this season.

-- Among qualifying hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks 45th, and he is 123rd in the league in slugging.
+- Among the qualifying batters in baseball, his batting average ranks 37th, his on-base percentage ranks 45th, and he is 120th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.